We want to see the immune system in action...

 We have several lines of ongoing research:

-2. Design new biochemical assays to visualize the chemistry in living tissue.
+3. Working with all of these tissues and complex 3D cultures requires that we can analyze the responses in a spatially resolved manner.
+We design new biochemical assays to visualize the chemistry in living tissue.
 We are happy to share our method for “live immunostaining” of cells and structures in live tissue explants.
-We have assays in the works to detect secreted proteins, oxygen consumption, and recently published a method to map out glucose consumption in living tissue.
+We have assays in the works to detect secreted proteins.
+Earlier we developed methods to map out oxygen consumption and glucose consumption in living tissue, enabling visualization of metabolic activity during the immune response.

-3. To enable projects 1 and 2, we first had to verify that live slices of lymph node tissue were useful as a model of immunity.
-We spent several years demonstrating the strengths and best uses of this unique tissue culture model, and are now applying it to learn about the response to vaccination, tumor immunity, and other systems.
+3. We established that live ex vivo slices of murine lymph node tissues as a model of immunity, and now are translating this to work with samples of surgically discarded human lymphoid tissue, such as tonsils after tonsilectomy.
+We are now applying this unique culture model to learn about the response to vaccination, tumor metastasis to lymph nodes, and other systems.
 We are happy to spread this useful system to other laboratories, and indeed have already done so.
 Ask us for more information if interested.

 Applications: Chronic Inflammatory Disease and Tumor Immunology